baswantrayallad/uvce-marvel-tasks/assets/1level-report.md

 ## TASK 2 & TASK 4: AWS CloudFront & Dynomo DB

-DynamoDB is a fully managed NoSQL database service.
-Unlike traditional databases (like MySQL) that use tables with strict rows and columns, DynamoDB is designed for high-performance applications that need to scale massively
+### Amazon DynamoDB
+Amazon **DynamoDB** is a fully managed **NoSQL database service** provided by AWS.
+It is designed to handle large volumes of data while maintaining high speed and reliability.

+Unlike traditional relational databases such as **MySQL or PostgreSQL**, which organize data into structured tables with fixed rows and columns, DynamoDB uses a flexible data model.
+This allows developers to store and retrieve large amounts of data with minimal latency.

+DynamoDB automatically manages tasks such as **scaling, backup, replication, and performance optimization**, making it suitable for applications that require fast and consistent data access at any scale.

+---

+### Amazon CloudFront
-CloudFront is a Content Delivery Network (CDN).
-Its primary job is to speed up the distribution of your website’s content (like images, videos, or HTML files) to users across the globe.
+Amazon **CloudFront** is a **Content Delivery Network (CDN)** service offered by AWS.
+Its main purpose is to deliver website content to users quickly and efficiently.

+CloudFront works by storing cached copies of website content such as **images, videos, JavaScript files, CSS, and HTML pages** in multiple edge locations around the world.
+When a user requests the content, it is delivered from the nearest edge location instead of the original server.

+This process reduces latency, improves website loading speed, and enhances the overall user experience for visitors accessing the website from different geographic locations.

 ![cloudfront](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task2%26Task4(1).png?raw=true)